Religion in Malaysia: Islam

+Minority religions

 Buddhism and Chinese religions

 Archaeological evidence, as well as official Chinese imperial records and Indian sources, confirm the existence of several Hindu-Buddhist kingdoms in Malaysia from the 3rd to 13th century CE.
 The earliest of these Indianized kingdoms was probably Kedah-Langkasuka in northern Malay Peninsula.

 Kedah, lying half-way between China and the Middle-east, was an important entréport in the "Maritime Silk-route".
 The foundations of ancient stupas have been uncovered in Sungai Mas.
 The famous Chinese traveler-monk, Yi Jing, stopped over there on his sea voyage to Nalanda, India in 671 CE.
 Kedah later became a vassal of Srivijaya from the 7th to 11th century CE.
 The Maharajas of Srivijaya were Buddhists, and they were responsible for building many of the monuments in Sumatra, Peninsular Malaysia, and Java, including the famous Candi Borobudur in Central Java) and Muaro Jambi Temple Compounds in Sumatra.

-In 607CE, a Chinese embassy of the Sui Dynasty recorded the presence of the Buddhist kingdom of Che-tu (literally, "red-earth").
+In 607 CE, a Chinese embassy of the Sui dynasty recorded the presence of the Buddhist kingdom of Che-tu (literally, "red-earth").
 Located in the interiors of modern-day Kelantan, the kingdom supplied gold and jungle produce to Langkasuka and Champa (Southern Vietnam).
 Terracotta figurines of Buddhas and Bodhisattvas from the Mahayana School were found in the districts of Tanah Merah and Gua Musang in Kelantan.

 Buddhism is currently the second largest religious denomination in Malaysia after Islam.
 There are approximately 5.4 million Buddhist adherents in the country, comprising 19.2% of the population of 28.3 million (January 2011 estimates).
-The majority of them are ethnic Chinese who follow the Mahayana tradition.
+The majority of them are ethnic Chinese who follow the Mahayana or Theravada tradition, although there are no exact figures indicating the number of adherents to each tradition.

 Theravada Buddhists include ethnic Chinese, Siamese (or Thais), and smaller numbers of Burmese, Sinhalese and Indians.
 The many ethnic groups of Theravadins usually establish temples in the style of their own traditions, and catering mainly to their own indigenous groups.
 The Thai community for example establish 'Wats' or Thai Buddhist temples like Wat Chetawan, have resident Thai monks, and conduct their religious services in Pāli and Thai languages.

 The Sinhalese (Sri Lankan Buddhists) migrated to then Malaya a century ago when both Malaya and Ceylon were under British colonial rule.
 They brought with them Sinhalese Buddhism with its unique traditions that survive to this day in a few Sri Lankan Viharas (temples) dotting the country and the most prominent one is Buddhist Maha Vihara in Kuala Lumpur.

 Most Mahayana Buddhist temples in Malaysia adopt the classical 'Chinese temple' architectural style.
 The Mahayana Buddhists conduct their services in Mandarin and in various other Chinese dialects, although some urban-area temples have been preaching in English.
 The practice among the majority ethnic Chinese who profess themselves as Buddhists is actually a syncretic combination of Buddhism and Chinese beliefs and traditions.